La1ngsta/PSR-Magic-Button/README.md

 # Traffic Light Indicators
 There are some special rules to substitue traffic light indicators, these are often used as part of a traditional Red, Amber, Green (RAG) status.
-This application expandes on the common RAG colours to include a few others relevant to Project Management reporting in Project Status Reports.
+This application expands on the common RAG colours to include a few others relevant to Project Management reporting in Project Status Reports.

 <img width="689" height="61" alt="image" src="https://github.com/user-attachments/assets/589eab14-a65e-48a5-8934-646bd4251c6f" />